Cover up an old floor

-Home centers carry everything you need for this project, but begin shopping at a tile store, where you're more likely to get expert advice.
+Home centers carry everything you need for this project, but begin shopping at a tile store, where you’re more likely to get expert advice on how to lay tile.
 Make a quick sketch of your floor plan and jot down all the dimensions.
 Also take a photo of the floor at the doorway.
 This will help the tile store staff recommend a “transition” to neatly join the tile to the hallway flooring.
 Transitions come in different styles to suit any situation.

 When you choose the tile itself, ask if it requires any special installation steps.
 Some tile, for example, should be coated with grout release before grouting.
 Also ask about cutting techniques for the tile.
 You’ll use sanded grout for the floor.
 Ask if sanded caulk is available in a color that matches your grout for the floor/tub and floor/wall tile joints.

 Prepare the room

 First, get the toilet out of your way.
 Stuff a rag in the hole to block sewer gases.
 If your home only has one toilet, you can leave it in place until you install the backer board.
 Keep a supply of wax rings on hand if you plan to reinstall the toilet at the end of each day.

 If you expect to keep your vanity for many years to come, leave it in place and tile around it.
 But if you think you might replace it, remove it now.
 When the job’s done, you can reinstall the old vanity or put in a new one.
 Having the vanity out of the way gives you more workspace, and you won’t have to cut backer board and tiles to fit around it.
 This also eliminates the floor tiling repair problem if you install a smaller vanity or pedestal sink in the future.